alessiomason/WAII-Labs/README.md

 	- Bootstrap

 ### System architecture
 The application is preferably started from the Docker Compose file, which starts several microservices.
 The `ticketing` microservice is the server itself, which exposes both the APIs and the client on port 8080.
-The Postgres database is started on port 5432; all the other microservices collect data and support the monitoring of the system performance, which can be carried out from the Grafana dashboard accessible from port 3000.
+The PostgreSQL database is started on port 5432; all the other microservices collect data and support the monitoring of the system performance, which can be carried out from the Grafana dashboard accessible from port 3000.

 ### Known bugs and limitations
-- The chat is updated by continuous polling: this was done due to time limitations, although other solutions, such as web sockets, would be recommended
+- The chat is updated by continuous polling: this was done due to time limitations, but other solutions, such as web sockets, would be recommended
 - The implementation of Keycloak's exchange of tokens with the client is most likely wrong: it works, but it does not follow the common best practices.
 Again this is due to time limitations and the lack of documentation provided by Keycloak or by the course
 - Several performance optimizations would be needed